Amazon Rainforest Facts

 What Kinds of Animals Live There?

-One of the things that the Amazon Rainforest is most known for is its huge variety of animals, including mammals, bird, fish, and insects.
+One of the things that the Amazon Rainforest is most known for is its huge variety of animals, including mammals, birds, fish, and insects.
 It is home to 3,000 different kinds of fish and close to 3 million types of insects!

 We hope you brought your bug net!